SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     CLASS-METHODS meth3.
 ENDCLASS.

-"The class implementation includes the optional "implementation of lif~meth1.
 CLASS lcl3 IMPLEMENTATION.

   METHOD meth3.
     DATA(oref1) = NEW lcl1( ).
     DATA(oref2) = NEW lcl2( ).

-    "Although not implemented, meth1 can be 'called' (i.e.
-    "it can be specified to be called).
+    "Although not implemented, meth1 can be specified to be called.
     "However, with the DEFAULT FAIL addition, an exception is "raised.
     TRY.